 - Coverage for the reasonable cost of the first three pints of blood each year under Medicare Part A and Part B;

 - Payment of the 20% co-insurance amount under Medicare Part B (doctor and other medical bills) after the policyholder pays the Medicare Part B deductible.
 Payment of the 20% co-insurance amount for outpatient mental health services, after the deductible is paid.

 - Coverage of Medicare copayment/coinsurance for Hospice when there is a doctor's certification of terminal illness.

 Additional Benefits Found in Plans B Through N

-- Medicare Part B Deductible: Coverage of all of the Medicare Part B deductible ($183 in 2018).
+- Medicare Part B Deductible: Coverage of all of the Medicare Part B deductible.
 Medicare Part B covers doctor and other medical bills.

 - One Hundred Percent of the Medicare Part B Excess Charges: Coverage of the difference between the actual Medicare Part B charge as billed and the Medicare-approved Part B charge, not to exceed any charge limit set by the Medicare program or state law.

 - Medically Necessary Emergency Care in a Foreign Country: Payment of 80% of the billed charges for Medicare-eligible expenses for medically necessary emergency care received in a foreign country.
 The policies that cover foreign travel do so if emergency care begins during the first 60 days of a trip, and if Medicare doesn't otherwise cover the care.
 This benefit has a $250 calendar year deductible and a lifetime maximum benefit paid of $50,000.